GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 python finetune_contact_map.py
 ```

-After training is complete, use your best model checkpoint to run the evaluation script.
+After training is complete, use your best model checkpoint to run the evaluation script (this will saved model predictions and groundtruth as .npy files).

 ```bash
 conda activate evo2